influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/administration/config-data-nodes.md

 -----

 ## TLS settings ???

 ### `[tls]`

+Global configuration settings for Transport Layer Security (TLS) in InfluxDB.

+If the TLS configuration settings is not specified, InfluxDB supports all of the cipher suite IDs listed and all TLS versions implemented in the [Constants section of the Go `crypto/tls` package documentation](https://golang.org/pkg/crypto/tls/#pkg-constants), depending on the version of Go used to build InfluxDB.
+Use the `SHOW DIAGNOSTICS` command to see the version of Go used to build InfluxDB.

+### Recommended server configuration for "modern compatibility"

+InfluxData recommends configuring your InfluxDB server's TLS settings for "modern compatibility" that provides a higher level of security and assumes that backward compatibility is not required.
+Our recommended TLS configuration settings for `ciphers`, `min-version`, and `max-version` are based on Mozilla's "modern compatibility" TLS server configuration described in [Security/Server Side TLS](https://wiki.mozilla.org/Security/Server_Side_TLS#Modern_compatibility).

+InfluxData's recommended TLS settings for "modern compatibility" are specified in the following configuration settings example.

+####

 ```
-# ciphers = [
+ciphers = [ "TLS_ECDHE_ECDSA_WITH_CHACHA20_POLY1305",
-#   "TLS_ECDHE_ECDSA_WITH_CHACHA20_POLY1305",
+            "TLS_ECDHE_RSA_WITH_CHACHA20_POLY1305",
+            "TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256",
-#   "TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256",
+            "TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256",
+            "TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384",
+            "TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384"
-# ]
+]

+min-version = "tls1.2"

+max-version = "tls1.2"

 ```
-Determines the available set of cipher suites.
-See https://golang.org/pkg/crypto/tls/#pkg-constants for a list of available ciphers, which depends on the version of Go (use the query SHOW DIAGNOSTICS to see the version of Go used to build InfluxDB).
-If not specified, uses the default settings from Go's crypto/tls package.

-#### `min-version = "tls1.2"`
+#### `min-version = "tls1.2"` ???

-The minimum version of the TLS protocol that will be negotiated.
-If not specified, uses the default settings from the Go `crypto/tls` package.
+#### `min-version = "tls1.0"`

+Minimum version of the TLS protocol that will be negotiated.
+Valid values include: `tls1.0`, `tls1.1`, and `tls1.2`.
+If not specified, `min-version` is the minimum TLS version specified in the [Go `crypto/tls` package](https://golang.org/pkg/crypto/tls/#pkg-constants).
+In this example, `tls1.0` specifies the minimum version as TLS 1.0, which is consistent with the behavior of previous InfluxDB releases.

+Environment variable: `INFLUXDB_TLS_MIN_VERSION`

 #### `max-version = "tls1.2"`

 The maximum version of the TLS protocol that will be negotiated.
-If not specified, uses the default settings from the Go `crypto/tls` package.
+Valid values include: `tls1.0`, `tls1.1`, and `tls1.2`.
+If not specified, `max-version` is the maximum TLS version specified in the [Go `crypto/tls` package](https://golang.org/pkg/crypto/tls/#pkg-constants).
+In this example, `tls1.2` specifies the maximum version as TLS 1.2, which is consistent with the behavior of previous InfluxDB releases.

+Environment variable: `INFLUXDB_TLS_MAX_VERSION`